Boeing B-17F Flying Fortress, Off Ballydavid, Co. Kerry, May 1944

 Sgt William Brotherston YOUNG 1870237 RAF Weather

-His name is found listed in the ORB for the RAF's 518 (Met) Squadron flying from RAF Tiree in the Hebrides, Scotland.
+He explained in letters to Nathan Swerdlowe that he had flown with several RAF units as a MAO, Meteorological Air Observer.
+His name is found listed in the ORB for the RAF's 518 (Met) Squadron flying from RAF Tiree in the Hebrides, Scotland before being posted out in March 1945 to 5 (Coastal) Operational Training Unit.
 He was commissioned as an officer in the Meteorological Branch in the later part of 1945.
 Following the war, he continued his career as a Meteorological expert with the RAF but as a civilian.
 He was posted to Libya for a time in the 1950's.
 He appear to have married Agnes Dawson Wingate in Springburn in 1959.
-He was involved in the various research activities during the 1990's into the story of 'badger Beauty'.
-He appears to have died in 2002 in his native Edinburgh.
+He was involved in the various research activities during the 1990's into the story of 'Badger Beauty'.
+He appears to have passed away in 2002 in his native Edinburgh.

 The aircraft on which this crew flew was a Boeing B-17F-40-DL Flying Fortress.
 This aircraft came from a batch of the famous bombers built under contract by Douglas at their Long Beach, California plant.
 It was delivered to the Air Force in April 1943 and by June it had been flown to England and assigned to the 100th Bomb Group.
 Arnold Westerlin's son found that the aircraft only flew six missions with the Bomb Group before receiving battle damage on July 10th.
 During its time with the 100th Bomb Group it appears to have carried the nose art 'Badger Beauty' painted on the nose, and also the name Hells Bells.
 Arnold Westerlin's memories seem to indicate that the aircraft was not known by either name when it was in the 802nd Group, it may have been repainted or removed during repair and maintenance.